davidmreed/davidmreed.github.io/_drafts/fix15.md

 to convert the columns "Id" and "AccountId" in the file `test.csv` and write the result to `done.csv`.

 The tool is tiny, tested, and MIT-licensed.
-No dependencies outside the Python standard library.
+It has no dependencies outside the Python standard library and doesn't require access to Salesforce (or, for that matter, a network connection).